One Minute Forex Strategies listed

 Setting the appropriate profit and loss ratio

-Many Forex traders believe that achieving more than 50% of winning trades is very important for building a successful trading career.
+Many Forex traders believe that achieving more than 50% of winning trades is highly important for building a successful trading career.
 However, there can be no guarantee that an individual can always achieve this, especially when it comes to such a high stressed environment, such as 1-minute trading.
+Trading setup dictates risk to reward ratio.
+You can simply make a decision whether to open a position or not.

 However, there is one simple way to improve the odds of success.
 For example, a trader can aim for a 10 pip gain for each position and at the same time limit losses to 5 pips.
 Clearly it does not always have to be 2:1 ratio.
 For example, a market participant can have a goal of winning 9 pips from every trade and put close positions at 3 pip loss.

-This approach enables traders to earn decent payouts even in cases where the winning ratio of their trades is 45% or 40%.
+This approach enables traders to earn decent payouts even in cases where the winning rate of their trades is only 45% or 40%.
+Your 1 minute chart trading strategy should give you a trading edge in order to increase your trading balance gradually.

 Utilizing exponential moving averages